Exploring Electric Car Charger Costs for Public Charging

 There is no membership cost but you will be required to pay 30p for each unit of electricity used.
 Alternatively, Ecotricity customers are paying 15p per kWh.

-There are older chargers that may be slow or prone to errors so you must plan ahead and look for reliable charging points.
+There are older chargers that may be slow or prone to errors so you must plan and look for reliable charging points.

 Zap-Map enables you to locate cheaper and faster charging points along the motorway.
 It also shows you which areas are out of service.